macaroni-os/mark-issues/README.md

 Submit issues here for all issues with the *tree* and with MARK stack.

-Github permits to reference the issue from another repository using
+Github permits referencing the issue from another repository using
 <org/repo>#<num-issue> so if you submit PRs for open issues you can
-uses:
+use:

 ```
 Bugs: macaroni-os/<repo>#<num-issue>